mRally2/AllAmericanRun/README.md

 <div class="rich-text">
    <p><strong>DESCRIPTION</strong></p>
    <hr>
    <p>This tool lets you experience the game like never before.
 Start The Run with Tier 4 american muscle cars, fight your way through the tough competition and the Mob to get the chance to win the 25 million in a Tier 5 or Tier 6 car.
-Cannonball races have been a thing in the past but never like this one is.
+Cannonball races have been a thing in the past but never like this.
 Your choice to take place in it.</p>
    <p><br></p>
    <p><strong>FEATURES</strong></p>
    <hr>